 at Nike Softball Camps

-Nike Softball Camps are excited for its first year at The Hill School, Pottstown, PA.
+Nike Softball Camps are excited for its second year at The Hill School, Pottstown, PA.
 This camp will be a balance between hard work and fun.
 Players leave this camp with improved skills, a higher self-confidence, and new friends!

 - Professional instruction from college coaches and college-aged instructors

 - Excellent residential, dining and training facilities